NatBenji/BAN401-Case-Study/README.md

 # BAN401 Data Warehousing & Minings Apps
 Case Study by Nathanael Ochoa

 The .docx file contains the case study report, literature review, and summary.
+Read the PDF version since it loads directly on here and you won't have to download it.

 The PDF file contains the steps to recreate my analysis.
 It was created in Jupyter Notebook, and I organized it to make the process easy to follow.